 When it reaches the desired value, release the SEL/RESET button.
 You should see the new outside temperature displayed.

-In certain weather conditions, temperature readings indicate near freezing (32°F, 0°C) and the display starts blinking.
-This could mean that ice is forming on the road surface.
+In certain weather conditions, temperature readings near freezing (32°F, 0°C) could mean that ice is forming on the road surface.